Here Are Six Tips for Avoiding Excess Baggage Fees at the Airport–50 lbs or 23 kg is the limit.

 Note: Oversized or overweight baggage may be classified as cargo and subject to further fees if exceeding airline max weight restrictions.
 Thus the fees would depend on route and/or destination.

-2. Weigh your baggage in advance at home.
+2. Weigh your baggage in advance at home

 Why not invest in your own electronic hanging scale that would give you a clear indication of how much your baggage weighs exactly.
-Just so you could avoid that embarrassed surprise at the check-in counter as well as the awkward conversations if the flight customer service agents happen to be not all that lenient about the extra weight.
+Just so you could avoid that embarrassing surprise at the check-in counter as well as the awkward conversations if the flight customer service agents happen to be not all that lenient about the extra weight.

-This way you could decide whether you would like to rearrange the weight and in order to repack, you could shift some of the weight into your carry on luggage, but also be careful of the cabin baggage weight limit.
+This way you could decide whether you would like to rearrange the weight and in order to repack, you could shift some of the weight into your carry-on luggage, but also be careful of the cabin baggage weight limit.
 If you’re traveling as a family, it is always convenient to spread the weight of the heavy items around in all so that no bag alone exceeds the weight limit

 3. Pack smarter, not necessarily lighter.